raystack/siren/docs/guides/templates.md

 ```

 In the above example, we are using one template to define rules of two severity labels viz WARNING and CRITICAL.
 Here we
-are have made 3 templates variables `for`, `warning` and `critical` which denote the appropriate alerting thresholds.
+have made 3 templates variables `for`, `warning` and `critical` which denote the appropriate alerting thresholds.
+They
-They will be given a value while actual rule(alert) creating.
+will be given a value while actual rule(alert) creating.

 ```shell
 go run main.go upload cpu_template.yaml